nathancarter/weblurch/doc/plan.md

 next, and the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

+## Miscellaneous enhancements

+ * Add [the Lurch icon](../app/app-icon.png) to the left of the File menu.
+   The version linked to there is large; see [this folder](../app) for other sizes, but you will still probably want a size even smaller than those.
+ * Add a favicon to the site, a small version of the iOS app icon.
+ * Make a link from one of the app menus to the GitHub project page, perhaps through an "About" dialog.

 ## Load and save

 The steps below are all work in [the Load/Save